haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/ce/instant-purchase/index.md

 #### Deferred Shipping Method

 Choosing the shipping method based on a customer's address is difficult without all the information on the shipping subject because it is hard to estimate the cost and effort.
-To address this issue, the Instant Purchase module allows you to postpone the final decision on which shipping method to use until the exact product and quantity is known.
+To address this issue, the 即时购买模块 allows you to postpone the final decision on which shipping method to use until the exact product and quantity is known.

 Use the following steps to help you implement a custom deferred shipping method: